Sinusitis Tooth Pain: Causes & Treatment

 Have you ever had a toothache after a dentist appointment?
 At your checkup, your dentist gave you a clean bill of health.
 So, what on earth could be causing your tooth pain?

+Can a sinus infection cause a toothache?
 If it’s one of your upper teeth that’s hurting, it might not be your tooth at all.
 It might actually be sinus pressure causing “referred pain” in your tooth.
 It feels just like a toothache and you might not even have sinus drainage.
-But that’s exactly what it is!

 Understanding the signs and symptoms of a sinus toothache can help you avoid an emergency trip to the dentist and get timely pain relief.